-Stage 0 is saved immediately after "Stop profile" from the parameter menu or after "Reset profile".
+Stage 0 is saved immediately after "Stop profile" from the C.M.I. menu or after "Reset profile".

 Start and stop are saved immediately up to once an hour.

 Therefore, if there is a power failure, only one stage at most can be lost when the power resumes.